pfiller/design-pods/_posts/2021-02-22-shaw-inside-shapes.md

   Showroom Graphics<br>
   Advertising</p>

-  The Inside Shapes collection introduced a brand new concept in flooring, a collaboration between Shaw Contract and Form Us With Love that started by rethinking what a carpet tile could be.
+  The Inside Shapes collection, a collaboration between Shaw Contract and Form Us With Love, introduced a brand new concept in flooring that started by rethinking what a carpet tile could be.
 Instead of designing a product, it became a toolkit for others to design their own product.

-  The toolkit concept was new (and a little confusing), so it needed clear communication around how it worked but also giving designers and architects “permission to play.”
+  The toolkit concept was new (and a little confusing), so it needed clear communication around how it worked with a tone that gave designers and architects “permission to play.
 The launch materials included everything from standard items like an Architect Folder and advertising to a showroom centered on the product and promotional materials.
 ---

 ![](../img/work/IS_1.jpg)